 Upon arrival in Kathmandu, the capital city of Nepal, our representative will warmly welcome you and transfer you to your comfortable hotel as per our service.

-The fourth day begins with the trails that dropdown.
+The fourth day begins with the trails that drop down.
 Along the way, we will walk through the lush tropical vegetation and pass a small waterfall.
-From where we can see the fantastic view of Ganesh Himal.
+From there we can see the fantastic view of Ganesh Himal.
+After crossing some small wooden bridges and suspension bridges over the Budigandaki River, we will reach Jagat.

-The fifth day of our trek ascends with the gently climb above the high river.
+The fifth day of our trek ascends with a gentle climb above the high river.
 Along the way, we will cross the beautiful village with stupas of Buddhist culture.
-On the way, we cross the big metal bridges some beautiful tropical forests dominated by bamboos.
+On the way, we cross the big metal bridges and some beautiful tropical forests dominated by bamboos.
+After some uphill trekking, we ascend to Deng.

-peaks from Samdu.
+peaks from Samdo.

 The short walk of 4/5 hours also gives us time for acclimatization.